Select Page

 Legacy

-The Berlin Airlift remains a powerful symbol of cooperation, determination, and resilience in the face of adversity.
-It showcased the unwavering commitment of the Western Allies to protect freedom and democracy in Europe.
-The events during the blockade laid the foundation for the decades-long standoff between the United States and the Soviet Union that defined the Cold War era.
+The Berlin Airlift has been formed to mean concretization of unity, focus, and perseverance in the face of hardship.
+It demonstrated the democratic intention of the western Allies to defend freedom and democracy in Europe.
+The actions during the blockade gave the start to the period of Cold War between the United States and the Soviet Union.

 An Enduring Icon